-Regardless of whether the user has chosen to use the client with or without OTP, the task of validating the certificate is the same.
+Regardless of whether the user has chosen NemID with code card, NemID Employee Certificate with code file or NemID with hardware, the task of validating the certificate is the same.

 There are essentially two ways to perform the validation.
-You can either use the OOAPI from Nets DanID or develop your own validation module and access the components in the infrastructure such as certificate revocation lists (CRLs) and PID/RID services directly.
+The service provider either use the OOAPI from Nets DanID or develop your own validation module and access the components in the infrastructure such as certificate revocation lists (CRLs) and PID/RID services directly.